Rozmberkove/Calculus-3-Homework/README.md

 ## Contact

-If you have any questions, suggestions, or concerns regarding this repository, please feel free to contact the repository maintainer at [email@example.com](mailto:email@example.com).
+If you have any questions, suggestions, or concerns regarding this repository, please feel free to contact the repository maintainer.

 Happy learning and exploring Calculus III!